 - 1. Each voter ranks again without ties the potential candidates from his best to his worst candidate and communicates without cheating this ranking. - 2.
-The election result is computed by aggregating directly these marginal rankings into a global compromise one.
+The election result is computed by aggregating directly these marginal rankings into a global consensual one.

-Two seminal aggregation methods, quite different in their spirit, have been proposed in the 18th century by two French scientists :
+Two seminal aggregation methods, quite different in their spirit, have been proposed in the 18th century by two French scientists:

-Marie Jean Antoine Nicolas Caritat, marguis de Condorcet (17 septembre 1743 - 28 mars 1794) mathématicien, philosophe et politologue.
+Marie Jean Antoine Nicolas Caritat, marquis de Condorcet (17 Septembre 1743 - 28 March 1794) mathematician, philosopher and politologist.

-Jean-Charles Chevalier de Borda (4 mai 1733 - 19 février 1799) ingénieur du génie maritime, mathématicien, physicien et politologue.
+Jean-Charles Chevalier de BORDA (4 May 1733 - 19 February 1799) marine engineer, mathematician, physicist and politologist.

-Condorcet's method
+CONDORCET's method

-Principle (Condorcet 18th century)
+Principle (CONDORCET 18th century)

-- In 1785, Condorcet suggests to compare pairwise all the potential candidates. - Candidate a is preferred to candidate b if and only if the number of voters who rank a before b is higher than the number of voters who ranks b before a. - A candidate, who is thus preferred to all the others, wins the election and is called Condorcet winner.
+- In 1785, CONDORCET suggests to compare pairwise all the potential candidates. - Candidate a is preferred to candidate b when the number of voters who rank a before b is higher than the number of voters who ranks b before a. - A candidate, who is thus preferred to all the others, wins the election and is called CONDORCET winner.